dfyz/understanding_software_dynamics/mystery1_24_amd_puzzler/readme.md

 result = 42000000000
 ```

 Based on this, I strongly suspect that the fast version of the program hits the obscure undocumented Zen-2-only feature Anger Fog [found](https://www.agner.org/forum/viewtopic.php?f=1&t=41) a couple of years ago.
 He [calls](https://www.agner.org/optimize/microarchitecture.pdf) it "Mirroring memory operands" (see section 21.18).
-Essentially, under some conditions, the CPU allows you to perform successive store/load/RMW instructions operating on the same memory address with zero latency (instead of ).
+Essentially, under some conditions, the CPU allows you to perform successive store/load/RMW instructions operating on the same memory address with zero latency.
 One of these conditions goes like this:

 > The memory address may have an index register, a scale factor, and an offset.
 The offset must be divisible by 4 in 32 bit mode, and *by 8 in 64 bit mode*.